dgroomes/micronaut-playground/beans/README.md

 This project illustrates Micronaut bean concepts like lifecycle scopes and the `BeanContext`.

+## Instructions

+Follow these instructions to build and run the program.

 1. Use Java 17
 2. Build and run the app:
    * `./gradlew run`